 As described previously, we perform a 4 fold cross-validation on the melanoma dataset.
 Following the original evaluation as performed by Erzina et al. \cite{erzina2020precise}, we consider all the three different types of spectra simultaneously as input.
 In addition, we perform a difficult version of the problem by taking only one type of spectra as input at a time.
 The results are presented in Table \ref{tbl:res_melanoma}.

-From the results, it is evident that although the CNN model manages to achieve perfect 100\% accuracy (in 2 folds out of 4) when given 3 spectra as input, the accuracy falls when a single spectra is given as input.
-This drop in performance can be explained by the loss of information, when working with a single spectra.
+From the results, it is evident that although the CNN model manages to achieve perfect 100\% accuracy (in 2 folds out of 4) when given 3 spectra as input, the accuracy falls when a single spectrum is given as input.
+This drop in performance can be explained by the loss of information, when working with a single spectrum.
 For different functionalizations of AuMs, the sample is observed from a different point of view and different information is obtained.
-Thus, when working with reduced number of spectra, insightful information are likely get lost and that negatively affects the performance.
-Although for the -(COOH)$_2$ as input the accuracy stays above 98\%, it falls below 97\% for the other two input spectra.
+Thus, when working with a reduced number of spectra, insightful information is likely to get lost and that negatively affects the performance.
+Although for the -(COOH)$_2$ as input the accuracy of the CNN model stays above 98\%, it falls below 97\% for the other two input spectra CNN model.

 RamanNet on the other hand seems to consistently outperform the CNN model for both when all the 3 spectra are considered together or separately.
-RamanNet not only consistently achieved 100\% accuracy with all the 3 spectra as input, but also with -NH$_2$ and -(COOH)$_2$ individual spectra as input.
-Only for -COOH spectra as input, the performance was not up to the mark, but still the performance was superior to the CNN.
+RamanNet not only consistently achieved 100\% accuracy with all the 3 spectra as input, but also with -NH$_2$ and -(COOH)$_2$ individual spectra as input separately.
+Only when -COOH spectra is used as input, the performance was not up to the mark, but still the performance was superior to the CNN.
 All these improvements become more significant when we compare the number of the parameters of the two models.
 The CNN model consists of 25.7 M parameters whereas RamanNet has only 1.3 M parameters ($\sim 5\%$).
-Thus, RamanNet is not only more accurate, it is also computationally efficient at the same time.
+Thus, RamanNet is not only more accurate, but it is also computationally efficient at the same time.